Horobol/godot-background-inputs-demo/README.md

 # Sample Background Hotkeys

+**Warning:** This serves as a proof of concept to get key states while Godot is not in focus and only has an implementation for Windows.
+It does NOT produce any Linux/MacOS specific libraries if you change the platform as of yet.

 ## Prerequisites

 If you are looking to build the GDExtension yourself you will need to follow the [prerequisites page on the Godot documenation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html)

-- **Note:** You can technically use the .dll file inside the HotkeyTest and setup gdextensions like I have in the `HotkeyTest/bin` directory.
+- **Note:** You can technically use the .dll/.exp/.lib files inside the HotkeyTest and setup gdextensions like I have in the `HotkeyTest/bin` directory.
 This should work provided you are using `4.1.2-stable` release of Godot.
 This technically can work for later versions, though Godot may change the implementation of GDExtensions as it is still in development.

 ## Building